nbarrowman/nbarrowman.github.io/vtree.md

 <hr>

+## Introduction to vtree

+A comprehensive presentation (based on the vtree vignette).

 ## Preprint

 My colleague, Richard Webster, and I recently submitted a manuscript about vtree to the Journal of Statistical Software.
 A preprint titled <a href="http://arxiv.org/abs/2010.13252">Exploring data subsets with vtree</a> is available.